tonik/docs/configuration.md

 ### Linting project Stylesheets

-You can configure linting rules for project in `.stylelintrc` file.
+You can configure linting rules for the project in `.stylelintrc` file.
 By default, starter setups only 4 space indentation.
 It doesn't enforce you to uncomfortable settings, so feel free to add here your own set of rules.
 You can find all available rules on [Stylelint website](//stylelint.io/user-guide/rules/).

 ```json
 {